-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2021

 Some concept cars are built to explore what we’ll drive in 50 years, but the Audi Q4 E-Tron is not one of them.
 It’s already well on its way to production.
-It will slot at the bottom of the company’s growing electric car lineup and it will look close to the design study shown above.
-The concept offers 301 horsepower from a pair of electric motors wired to an 82-kilowatt-hour lithium-ion battery pack.
-This configuration could reach showrooms, but the range will also include a more accessible rear-wheel-drive model powered by a single motor.
+It will slot at the bottom of the company’s growing electric car lineup, and it will look close to the design study shown above.
+The concept offers 301 hp from a pair of electric motors wired to an 82-kilowatt-hour lithium-ion battery pack.
+This configuration could reach showrooms, but the range will also include a more accessible rear-wheel drive model powered by a single motor.

 Aston Martin Lagonda